BookStackApp/website/content/docs/admin/backup-restore.md

 ---

-## Restore
+### Restore

-If you are restoring from scratch follow the [installation](/docs/admin/installation) instructions first to get a new BookStack instance set-up.
-**Do not run the `php artisan migrate` installation step when installing BookStack**.
+If you are restoring from scratch follow the [installation](/docs/admin/installation) instructions first to get a new BookStack instance set-up but **do not run the `php artisan migrate` installation step when installing BookStack**.
 You may need to comment this command out if using an installer script.

-If using a docker container, restore the database before running the BookStack container.
+If you are using a docker-container-based set-up, restore the database before running the BookStack container.
-Once you are sure the new instance is set-up follow the instructions below.
+An example of the process using a linuxserver.io-based docker-compose setup can be seen [in our video here](https://youtu.be/6A8hLuQTkKQ?t=1050).

 #### Database